 Canine Companions for Independence Coffee Creek Puppy Raising Program

 Gladstone Veterinary Clinic is proud to be a puppy sponsor for Canine Companions for Independence.
 CCI is a non-profit organization that provides disabled individuals with highly trained companion dogs.
 CCI partners with Coffee Creek, the state women’s prison located in Wilsonville.
 The puppies spend their first four months with puppy starters, then they are raised by selected inmates at Coffee Creek, where they learn basic skills.
 The Canine Companions prison puppy raising program not only benefits the puppies, but the inmate program participants as well.
 Gladstone Veterinary Clinic provides all veterinary care for a puppy for his or her first 8-10 months of life, until they are transferred to CCI’s training center in California.
 After 2 years of training, the service dogs are matched for free with an individual in need.
-Pioneer recently went into advanced training in California, and we are currently sponsoring Inzo, another lab/golden retriever pup.
+Inzo is now a working service dog, and we are currently sponsoring Stefan, another labrador retriever pup.

 Rural Area Veterinary Services